 The Alliance of Multicultural Physicians (AMP) is known for the promotion of collective interests of physician advocates and patients of multicultural backgrounds.
 AMP carries out this mission by providing leadership and a collective voice for racial and ethnic minority physicians to advocate better health outcomes for diverse patients and communities.
 AMP has a strong dedication to health equity that necessitates a focus on populations who are traditionally underserved.
 AMP advocates for:

 We advocate for:

-- Reducing the burden of diseases and conditions that adversely affect Alaska Native, American Indian, Asian, Black/African American, Hispanic, Native Hawaiian, Pacific Islanders and other medically underserved patients and communities, and support the healthcare providers who treat them
+- Reducing the burden of diseases and conditions that adversely affect Alaska Native, American Indian, Asian, Black/African American, Hispanic, Native Hawaiian, Pacific Islander and other medically underserved patients and communities, and support the healthcare providers who treat them

-- Seeking funding for research and initiatives that will lead to better understanding, interventions and treatments for our communities.
+- Seeking funding for research and initiatives that will lead to better understanding, interventions, and treatments for our communities.